linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 >
 > **Deliverable**: An algebraic expression for each of parameters, activations, gradients, and optimizer state, as well as the total.
 >
-> (b) Instantiate your answer for a GPT-2XL-shaped model to get an expression that only depends on the `batch_size`.
+> (b) Instantiate your answer for a GPT-2XL-shaped model to get an expression that only depends on the `batchsize`.
 What is the maximum batch size you can use and still fit within 80GB memory?
 >
-> **Deliverable**: An expression that looks like $a \cdot \text{batch\textunderscore size} + b$ for numerical values $a, b$, and a number representing the maximum batch size.
+> **Deliverable**: An expression that looks like $a \cdot \text{batchsize} + b$ for numerical values $a, b$, and a number representing the maximum batch size.
 >
 > (c) How many FLOPs does running one step of AdamW take?
 >